pothos-dev/karma/README.md

 # Writing to Store

-Instead of dispatching an action at one place and having code to update the state in another place, we can simply inline this code:
+Instead of dispatching an action at one place and having code to update the state in another place, we simply inline this code:

 ```typescript
 store.update((s) => {